Alejogb1/job-board/blog-data/how-can-i-create-bulk-records-in-rails-423.md

 id: "how-can-i-create-bulk-records-in-rails-423"
 ---

-Alright, let’s talk bulk record creation in Rails 4.2.3.
+, let’s talk bulk record creation in Rails 4.2.3.
 It’s not as straightforward as a single `create` call, and I've definitely been in the weeds with this specific version myself, trying to optimize some large data migrations back in '16.
 The default ActiveRecord approach, where you’re iterating through a collection and using `Model.create` within a loop, is, frankly, an anti-pattern for anything beyond a handful of records.
-It's going to generate *n* insert statements, each with the overhead of a transaction and potentially a lot of unnecessary database round trips.
+It's going to generate _n_ insert statements, each with the overhead of a transaction and potentially a lot of unnecessary database round trips.
 The performance hit compounds dramatically with volume.

 The key to efficient bulk creation lies in batching database interactions.
 We aim to minimize the number of queries by constructing a single multi-record insert statement.
 This isn't directly supported with a simple method call in older versions like 4.2.3.
 Instead, we need to leverage more low-level methods or utilize libraries that abstract this complexity for us, without depending on later additions in Rails.